isabella232/pmp-support-site/docs/developers/020_authentication.md

 See `urn:collectiondoc:form:createcredentials` in [the home doc](https://api.pmp.io).

-* Uses the "publish" endpoint
+* Use the "publish" endpoint
-* Must have header `Content-Type: application/x-www-form-encoded`
+* Include the header `Content-Type: application/x-www-form-encoded`
-* These optional form parameters may be included:
+* May inlcude the following optional form parameters:

 Parameter       | Default   | Usage
 --------------- | --------- | -----